Blondie (band): 1982: The Hunter and breakup

-For the brief North American tour (July–August 1982) to promote the Hunter album, guitarist Frank Infante was replaced with session musician Eddie Martinez.
-Also added to the live lineup were second keyboardist Abel Domingues, and a three-man horn section (Douglas Harris, Joseph Kohanski, and Arthur Pugh.)
-A UK/European tour was cancelled due to poor ticket sales.
+For the brief North American tour (July to August 1982) to promote the Hunter album, guitarist Infante was replaced with session musician Eddie Martinez.
+Also added to the live lineup were second keyboardist Abel Domingues and a three-man horn section comprising Douglas Harris, Joseph Kohanski, and Arthur Pugh.
+A UK and European tour was cancelled due to poor ticket sales.

-When Stein was diagnosed with the life-threatening illness pemphigus, the band announced publicly in November 1982 that they had disbanded.
+In November 1982, the band publicly announced that they had disbanded.
+In 1983, Stein was diagnosed with the life-threatening illness pemphigus, and Harry cared for him.

-Harry embarked on solo career in the mid-1980s, but two singles (1983's "Rush Rush", from the film Scarface, and 1985's "Feel The Spin") while she continued to feature in films.
-She released the album Rockbird in 1986, with active participation from Stein.
-The album was a moderate success in the UK where it reached gold certification and gave her a UK Top 10 hit with "French Kissin' in the USA".
+Harry embarked on solo career in the mid-1980s, including two singles—the 1983 track "Rush Rush" from the film Scarface, and the 1985 track "Feel The Spin"—released while she continued to feature in films.
+Harry released the album Rockbird in 1986, with active participation from Stein.
+The album was a moderate success in the UK where it reached gold certification and gave her a UK top 10 hit with "French Kissin'".
 Meanwhile, Burke became a much-in-demand session drummer, playing and touring with Eurythmics for their 1986 album Revenge, and Destri maintained an active career as a producer and session musician.

-A remix album entitled Once More into the Bleach was released in 1988, and featured remixes of classic Blondie tracks and material from Harry's solo career, including "Denis" that enters the lower echelons of the UK chart.
-Harry continued releasing solo albums, Def, Dumb and Blonde (1989) and Debravation (1993) while continuing to tour.
-Further collections follow with The Complete Picture - The Very Best of Deborah Harry and Blondie reaching No. 3 in UK charts in 1991.
-In 1993 a rarities album Blond and Beyond appeared while The Platinum Collection was released a year later in the US.
-A second remix album Beautiful: The Remix Album in 1995 and a live album Picture This Live in 1997.
+A remix album entitled Once More into the Bleach was released in 1988, and featured remixes of classic Blondie tracks and material from Harry's solo career, including "Denis".
+Harry continued releasing solo albums, Def, Dumb and Blonde (1989) and Debravation (1993), while continuing to tour.
+Further collections follow with The Complete Picture - The Very Best of Deborah Harry and Blondie reaching number three in UK charts in 1991.
+In 1993, a rarities album Blond and Beyond appeared while The Platinum Collection was released a year later in the US.
+A second remix album Beautiful: The Remix Album was released in 1995 and a live album Picture This Live followed in 1997.